nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

-# Push the Docker Image for bobbys-helidon-stock-application to the Oracle Cloud Container Registry
+# Push the Docker Image for Helidon Application to the Oracle Cloud Container Registry

 ## Introduction